petermr/openVirus/OVERVIEW.md

 # Vision
 Everyone , **not just experts**, wants and needs access to the scientific/medical literature.
 This project makes it simple.
-We provide quick methods of finding millions of relevant documents and extracting the relevant knowledge
+We provide quick methods of finding millions of relevant documents and extracting the relevant knowledge.
+And making it useful

 ## EU Hackathon

+We've entered a team "ContentMine" for the EU hackathon on COVID.

 .
 Our system (ContentMine's `getpapers` and `AMI`.
 # Methodology